samueldominguez/crmapi/README.md

 Alternatively, you can run the application directly on your system without docker.
 Take a look at the [Dockerfile for running the commands](Dockerfile).
 Currently, this is more pragmatic if you are using the hot-reload feature a lot.
 ## Running tests
-To run the tests, make sure you have a running application.
+To run the tests, make sure you have a running application **in 'development environment' mode**.
+The tests are configured for the [config_dev.py](config_dev.py) configuration.
 By default, the tests will make requests to `http://127.0.0.1:5000`, but this can be changed by editing the `url` variable in the [CRMAPI.postman_environment.json](tests/CRMAPI.postman_environment.json) file.

 The tests are using Postman [collections](https://www.postman.com/collection/) & an [environment](https://learning.postman.com/docs/sending-requests/managing-environments/).